texmv/academic-kickstart/content/publication/carmen-fifth.md

 +++
-title = "On the Fifth Stanza of the Carmen Saeculare"
+title = "On the Fifth Stanza of the *Carmen Saeculare*"

 # Date first published.
-date = "2019-01-01"
+date = "2019-03-01"

 # Publication type.
 # Legend: